madpin/whatslang/MEDIA_FEATURES_IMPLEMENTATION.md

 ## Overview

-Successfully implemented image and audio transcription/translation features for the WhatsApp Translation Bot.
+Successfully implemented image, audio, and video transcription/translation features for the WhatsApp Translation Bot.
 The bot now supports:

 - 📷 **Image Text Extraction & Translation**: Extracts and translates text from images using Vision AI
 - 🎤 **Audio Transcription & Translation**: Transcribes and translates voice/audio messages using OpenAI Whisper
+- 🎬 **Video Audio Transcription & Translation**: Extracts audio from videos and transcribes/translates it

 ## Implementation Details